-A directory of vendors registered by commodity grouping within the DC Water Financial Management and Procurement System.
-Registered vendors are able to search for business opportunities and respond to solicitations for goods and/or services.
+A directory of suppliers registered by commodity grouping within the DC Water Enterprise Resource Planning System (ERP).
+Registered suppliers are able to search for business opportunities and respond to solicitations.

-Solicitations are published on the DC Water website in our vendor portal.
-In addition, solicitations are often published in the classified sections of The Washington Post, Washington Times, GeorgeTowner, Afro-American, Washington Hispanic, El Tiempo, Northwest Current News, and Engineering News Record.
+Solicitations are published on the DC Water’s website in the Solicitation Listing.
+In addition, solicitations are often published in the classified sections of Washington Post, Afro American, Engineering News Records and Washington Hispanic.

 - IFB - The solicitation document used for competitive sealed bidding for the purchase of equipment, materials, goods and construction.